-Key Outcomes for Key interventions Core AoGD Indicators each actor 4.1.1.a Children have access to inclusive and quality preschool education Create child friendly Anganwadi centers and Balwadis Joyful cognitive development and early initiation to learning (school readiness) in Anganwadi centers and Balwadis Capacity enhancements of Anganwadi Workers Evidence based policy influencing for improved pre-school education outcomes % of children (reached by the project) who have been enrolled in an Early Learning Programme (formal or nonformal) % of enrolled children (reached by the project) that regularly attend the Early Learning Programme (formal or non-formal) in a given time period % of trained educators who are observed to practice positive discipline in everyday classroom management 4.1.1.b Children have access to inclusive and quality elementary education (Grade I to VIII) Child friendly schools with technological enhancement for strengthening foundational literacy and numeracy (smart classes, computer labs, online content, STEM, etc.) Joyful teaching learning environment with children and parents' engagement in school processes Capacity enhancement of teachers and para-teachers Supplementary and tuition classes for improved grade appropriate learning Evidence based policy influencing for improved education outcomes % of parents who enroll their children in primary school at the right age regardless of sex and abilities % of CAY who report feeling that their teachers provide a positive and supportive learning environment in the classroom % of CAY who report experiencing, violence, discrimination or abuse from peers or staff in school within the last month % of teachers who report that they have received adequate training and support to deliver the curriculum well 4.1.1.c Girls complete Secondary & Higher Secondary education Gender sensitive teaching learning environment with girls and parents' engagement in school processes Girls' friendly schools (toilets, safety, sanitary pad disposal, etc.) Technology enabled classrooms, labs, STEM education, online content etc. Linkage to bridge courses and distance education by National Institute of Open School (NIOS) Supplementary and tuition classes for improved grade appropriate learning, provision of scholarship Evidence based policy influencing for improved completion of school education (Class X and XII) % of CAY who start primary who successfully transition on to secondary level % of children at secondary level who successfully transition on to higher secondary level % of CAY who transition from nonformal education programmes to continue their formal education or training Number and % of teachers who are observed using learner-centred, gender-responsive, inclusive teaching approaches at the time of measurement 4.1.1.d Adolescents and young people make informed career choices Career and vocational guidance and resources for higher education Work readiness skills (personal hygiene, inter-personal skills, communication skills, etc.) Parental involvement to support CAY in their career progression % of Adolescent girls, young women (at risk) and boys make informed career choices for higher studies, Vocational and Life skills education % of young people who report at the end of the training feeling confident about their life skills
+Key Outcomes for each actor Key interventions Core AoGD Indicators 4.1.1.a Children have access to inclusive and quality pre- school education 1.
+Create and/or support child friendly Anganwadi centers and Balwadis 2.
+Joyful cognitive development and early initiation to learning (Foundational Literacy & Numeracy) in Anganwadi centers and Balwadis 3.
+Capacity building of Supervisors and CDPOs through online/offline medium also to be considered.
+Parent/caregivers also to be included.
+4. Technical assistance to the Govt. at different levels to strengthen Anganwadi centers.
+1.% of children (reached by the project) who have been enrolled in an Early Learning Programme (formal or non-formal) 2. % of enrolled children (reached by the project) that regularly attend the Early Learning Programme (formal or non-formal) in a given time period 3. % of trained educators who are observed to practice positive discipline in everyday classroom management 4.1.1.b Children have access to inclusive and quality elementary education (Grade I to VIII) 1.
+Child friendly schools with technological enhancement for strengthening foundational literacy and numeracy (smart classes, computer labs, online content, STEM Labs) 2.
+Joyful teaching learning environment with children and parents' engagement in school processes 3.
+Capacity enhancement of teachers and para-teachers 4.
+Supplementary and tuition classes for improved grade appropriate learning 5.
+Sports for development, Girls for sports.
+6. Diverse art expressions 1. % of parents who enroll their children in primary school at the right age regardless of sex and abilities 2.% of CAY who report feeling that their teachers provide a positive and supportive learning environment in the classroom 3.% of CAY who report experiencing, violence, discrimination or abuse from peers or staff in school within the last month 4. % of teachers who report that they have received adequate training and support to deliver the curriculum well

+4.1.1.c Girls complete Secondary & Higher Secondary education 1.
+Gender sensitisation among teachers, parents and boys which enables improved teaching learning environment for girls and parents' engagement in school processes 2.
+Girls' friendly schools (toilets, safety, sanitary pad disposal) 3.
+Technology enabled classrooms, labs, STEM education, online content etc. 4.
+Linkage to bridge courses and distance education by National Institute of Open School (NIOS) 5.
+Supplementary and tuition classes for improved grade appropriate learning, provision of scholarship 1. % of CAY who start primary who successfully transition on to secondary level 2. % of children at secondary level who successfully transition on to higher secondary level 3. % of CAY who transition from non- formal education programmes to continue their formal education or training Number and % of teachers who are observed using learner-centred, gender-responsive, inclusive teaching approaches at the time of measurement 4.1.1.d Adolescents and young people make informed career choices Career and vocational guidance and resources for higher education Work readiness skills and Social Emotional Learning (personal hygiene, interpersonal skills, communication skills, life skills, etc.) Parental involvement to support CAY in their career progression Sharing of success stories by the youths using social media 1. % of Adolescent girls, young women (at risk) and boys make informed career choices for higher studies, Vocational and Life skills education 2. % of young people who report at the end of the training feeling confident about their life skills